Prior-free cosmological parameter estimation of Cosmicflows-4: Effect of

-\Cref{eq:dcosint} introduces a dependency of our model to both $H_0$ and $\Omega_M$.
-As demonstrated in \cref{fig:omega_m}, the influence of $\Omega_M$ is of second order compared to that of $H_0$.
+\Cref{eq:dcosint} introduces a dependence of our model on $H_0$ and $\Omega_M$.
+As demonstrated in \cref{fig:omega_m}, the effect of $\Omega_M$ is of second order compared to that of $H_0$.
 A strong variation of $\Omega_M$ ($\pm3\sigma$ the uncertainty of \citet{Brout2022}) results in a variation of less than $100\kms$ in the radial flow at $240\Mpch$, comparable to a variation of $H_0$ of about $\approx 0.4 \Hdim$.
 In future works, this should be added in the systematic errors budget on $H_0$.

 \end{appendix}